SmithsonianTropicalDataPortal/STDP_Documentation/docs/faq.md

 ## Search FAQ
 ### **Why can’t I see all the Smithsonian Figshare historical data here?**
 STDP is working on the transition of historical tropical data from <a href="https://smithsonian.figshare.com" target="_blank">Smithsonian Figshare</a> to the STDP.
 Smithsonian Figshare is still active and while the current plan is to have all newly published tropical research data avaiable through the STDP, the transition will be a gradual one.
-If you have any questions about the Smithsonian Research Data Repository, the Smithsonian Tropical Data Portal,  or the data transition, please contact `WhiteA@si.edu`.
+If you have any questions about the Smithsonian Research Data Repository, the Smithsonian Tropical Data Portal,  or the data transition, please contact `SI-Dataone@si.edu`.

 ### **Why can’t I see the data I uploaded in the dataset listing?**
 Check if you are logged in.
 If you haven’t Published your dataset, then it will only be visible, privately to you, once you are logged in.